 In “Saving Energy, Saving Money & Growing for the Future,” the fund reports on the first eight years of its Energy Initiative, which was started in 2009 to help colleges and universities pursue projects that would save energy.

-Lynchburg College has received more than $240,000 in sustainability-related grants from the duPont Fund over the past decade.
+University of Lynchburg has received more than $240,000 in sustainability-related grants from the duPont Fund over the past decade.
 These grants, combined with the College’s own funds, paid for more than $4 million of campus improvements that saved energy.
 Low-flow water fixtures, efficient lighting, solar-powered hot water systems, and submeters for residence halls have saved the College tremendous resources.

 The College uses the money it saves through sustainability programs to fund additional green projects.
 This “revolving fund” approach helps Lynchburg continue pursuing projects, such as upgrading residence hall windows or heating and air conditioning systems to improve energy efficiency.